reivaxy/iotFeeder/README.md

 https://youtu.be/9wqxyTTBjuU

-## BUILD YOURS
+## BUILDING YOURS

-Check the [wiki for assembling instructions](https://github.com/reivaxy/iotFeeder/wiki) with many pictures (work in progress)
+If you intend to build one, please first check the [wiki for assembling instructions](https://github.com/reivaxy/iotFeeder/wiki) with many pictures (work in progress).

+And feel free to let me know, I might help with suggestions or latest info not already updated here.

+I also offer to send you free of charge the two very tiny PCBs needed for the infrared sensors, since I have a few hundreds of them.

 ## COMPONENTS NEEDED